fsprojects/TickSpec/README.md

 2. Easily execute the behaviour against matching F# 'ticked' methods, or attribute-tagged C# or F# methods.

-3. Run via your normal test runners (xUnit, NUnit or standalone), set breakpoints in the scenarios and go.
+3. Run via your normal test runners (xUnit, NUnit or standalone)

+4. Set breakpoints in the scenarios and go.
+This is currently supported in .NET Framework version of TickSpec only, .NET Standard version alows debugging of implementation only.

 Example video: http://www.youtube.com/watch?v=UuTL3nj9fIE